 The vibe is their usual eclectic mix of industrial, vintage, and bohemian - particularly apt for Bristol, with its rich street art and alternative music scene (think Banksy, Massive Attack, Idles et al).
 Alongside original coving, exposed brick, high ceilings and huge sash windows, its 23 rooms and suites bristle with upcycled furniture and thought-provoking artworks.
-Downstairs is a laid-back bar and eatery (which was just finding its feet when we last stayed), plus a fire-warmed lounge-bar and a sun-trap patio for summer drinks.
+Downstairs is a laid-back bar and eatery, plus a fire-warmed lounge-bar and a sun-trap patio for summer drinks.

 Step outside, and you've got all the independent boutiques, cafés, pubs, street art and music venues that are revitalising Stokes Croft and St Paul's; plus the harbourfront and historic centre in easy walking distance.
 Come here for a fun and fresh look at one of Britain's most vibrant but underrated cities.

 - Centrally located at the heart of the action, with loads of indie shops, cafés, pubs and the harbourfront all in walking distance

 - We love the delicious breakfasts packed with local produce

 - The vibrant restaurant is fast becoming the neighbourhood hangout (and our first-choice venue for i-escape cocktail parties!)

 - Lots to look at: thoughtful design, vintage furnishings, enviable (and highly Instagrammable) pieces by local artists

 - Great value for money

 - No designated parking – although there's metered parking on the square, and other car parks close by (some with EV charging)